 Improving stress hormone signaling is important to help with blood sugar and sex hormone imbalances which contribute to many health problems on their own.

-One of the best herbs I have found for this is ashwaganda, which provides beneficial effects for both cortisol and DHEA (a sex hormone precursor).
+One of the best herbs I have found to balance cortisol is ashwaganda, which provides beneficial effects for both cortisol and DHEA (a sex hormone precursor).
 It has also been shown to lower subjective reports of stress and improve cognitive function.

 Introducing Cortisol Defense